buildwithgrove/path-auth-data-server/README.md

 <!-- TODO_MVP(@commoddity): Move these documents over to path.grove.city -->

-**PADS** (PATH Auth Data Server) is a gRPC server that provides `Gateway Endpoint` data from a data source to the `Go External Authorization Server` in order to enable authorization for [the PATH Gateway](https://github.com/buildwithgrove/path).
+**PADS** (PATH Auth Data Server) is a gRPC server that provides `Gateway Endpoint` data from a data source to [`PEAS (PATH External Auth Server)`](https://github.com/buildwithgrove/path-external-auth-server) in order to enable authorization for [PATH](https://github.com/buildwithgrove/path).

 The nature of the data source is configurable, for example it could be a YAML file or a Postgres database.

 ## 2. Gateway Endpoints

-[The PATH repo](https://github.com/buildwithgrove/path) contains [the `auth_server` package](https://github.com/buildwithgrove/path/tree/main/envoy/auth_server) which contains the `Go External Authorization Server`.

-[This package also defines the `gateway_endpoint.proto` file](https://github.com/buildwithgrove/path/blob/main/envoy/auth_server/proto/gateway_endpoint.proto), which contains the definitions for the `GatewayEndpoints` that PADS must provides to the `Go External Authorization Server`.
+The [PEAS repo](https://github.com/buildwithgrove/path-external-auth-server) contains [the `proto` package](https://github.com/buildwithgrove/path-external-auth-server/tree/main/proto) which contains [the `gateway_endpoint.proto` file](https://github.com/buildwithgrove/path-external-auth-server/blob/main/proto/gateway_endpoint.proto), which contains the definitions for the `GatewayEndpoints` that PADS must provides to `PEAS`.

 A single `GatewayEndpoint` represents a single authorized endpoint of the PATH Gateway service, which may be authorized for use by any number of users.